kuncarous/nextmu/README.md

 # Licenses
 ## Requirements
 Each license listed below are required to be listed in a user manual as part of your distribution, some licenses might have special requirements which can make this optional or permit you to provide it in a differet way.

+## NoesisGUI
+Commercial, please read their pricing page (https://www.noesisengine.com/licensing.php) and follow their instructions, it is a really good commercial UI library and provides lot of features, if you don't want to use it you can modify the code and change to another library but I recommend this library due performance and flexibility beside stability and good price.

 ## FreeImage
 ### How to include the license